Date last walked: October 2019

-Follow the E4 footpath to arrive at the monastery of Profitas Elias (683m) at 2 hours.
+Follow the E4 footpath to arrive at the monastery of Profitas Elias (683m) at around 2 hours.

 This disused but well maintained monastery is a beautiful place with plenty of shady spots for a picnic.
 There are toilets, a picnic area with tables and barbecues.
-Also drinking water from a tap just outside the main gates.
+Also drinking water from a tap just outside the toilets.

 When you have finished exploring, leave the monastery on the earth road signposted to ‘Mantra tou Kambiou 7km’.
 There are no signposts after you leave the monastery but the route is easy to follow.

 The earth road winds around the side of the mountain.
 Keep to the main wide earth road, ignoring any side tracks.
 As the valley opens out to your right you will be able to see Nicosia and the Mesaoria plains in the distance.
 About 20 minutes or so after leaving the monastery you will also see the white globe of the Machairas Forest Station high on the mountain ridge ahead of you – just above where you parked your car!